kekyo/MassivePoints/README.md

 * Implements QuadTree coordinate search algorithm.
 * Included add a coordinate point, lookup and remove features.
+* Supported multi-dimensional coordinate points.
+  * By extending it to N-dimensions, you will be using a naturally extended algorithm, such as BinaryTree, QuadTree, OctaTree and more.
 * Completely separates between QuadTree controller and data provider.
   * Builtin data providers: In-memory and ADO.NET.
 * Fully asynchronous operation.